Mission Statement

 Idea Lab

-I believe all of us at the David C. Copley Foundation are proud to be a part of such a devoted community and the Board will remain steadfast in its commitment to supporting equitable and diverse nonprofit organizations as David C. Copley and his parents Helen K. and James S. Copley would have wanted.
+The David C. Copley Foundation will continue its commitment to support equitable and diverse nonprofit organizations as David C. Copley and his parents Helen K. and James S. Copley would have wanted.

 applicants